AlekVolsk/snippets/README.md

 The data sent to the plugin for export and received from the plugin for import has a finished finished form in the form of an associated array, where the key is the name of the snippet, the key value is the content, which is a string.
 Nested arrays and objects in the form of content are not allowed.
 Matching keys are not allowed by the definition of associated arrays.

-The component controller is involved in transforming the snippet name into the form necessary for the system to work, the plug-in does not need to take care of this, but it is recommended.
+The component controller is involved in transforming the snippet name into the form necessary for the system to work, the plugin does not need to take care of this, but it is recommended.

 When exporting data by escaping content, the plugin does its own thing.